vchu22/Oculus_Dodgeball_VR/README.md

 ![Alt Text](gameplay.gif)

 ## Gameplay
 Pick up a ball and throw it at one of the moving targets.
-The goal of this game is to clear the room of the moving targets.
+The goal of this game is to clear the room of moving targets.

 ## Requirements
 * Oculus Rift HMD